avanish542/delta-demo/README.md

 # delta-demo
-this is my second git repository
+this is demo for git & github class